DevDh/aem-im2txt/README.md

 *NOTE: Endpoint consists of <PROTOCOL://HOST:PORT/PATH>

-Make sure to match this property with the machine details where the im2txt model is trained.
+** Refer : showandtell/README.md - REST API, for more details where the REST api is running.

 REVIEW THE WORKFLOW RESULTS
 ============================